ainarajn/Final_Master_Project/README.md

 This file represents the structure of the Nextflow script.
-It is not perfectly accurate to the final script because it does not contain all the necessary parameters needed from the scripts that are pending from adjustment.
-In addition, the input and output names are not accurate but I put them like that to give an idea of each file.
+It is not perfectly accurate to the final script because it does not contain all the required parameters needed for the scripts that are pending from adjustment.
+In addition, the input and output names are not accurate but I chose that description as to illustrate the intended files.

 # PARAMETERS